-While chemicals help us keep surfaces sanitized, they can also be very harmful if not used properly.
+While chemicals help us keep surfaces sanitized, they can also be very harmful if contamination of food and food surfaces occurs.
 Store chemicals used for cleaning and pest control in a locked cabinet away from food and prep areas to avoid accidental contamination of food and food-contact areas.
 Store chemicals in their original containers.
 If you must transfer a chemical to a new container, label the container with the common name of the chemical.